 You can once again take up a DIY project—why not stack some vintage suitcases on top of one another to craft a chic bedside table?
 When looking for storage ideas, don’t forget to think vertical; you can attach things on the walls to make room for vital pieces of furniture on the floor.

-We have some exciting examples to show you below of some vintage suitcases in small bedrooms that look incredible.
+We have some exciting examples to show you below some vintage suitcases in small bedrooms that look incredible.

 It’s so easy to stack some old vintage suitcases and turn them into a stunning end table.
 You can even use them for storage as well!